Condominium Stairway Slip and Fall

 Slipping and falling up or down the stairs can be incredibly scary.
 Your mind shifts from a relaxed state as you make your way through the building to a state of panic and fear as the floor falls out from underneath of you.
 Something as small as a puddle of water on the stairs can cause a lot of pain and distress.

-A condominium slip and fall is one of the more common accidents that take place in condominium buildings according to research done by multiple insurance companies.
+A slip and fall on condo association property is one of the more common accidents that take place in condominium buildings according to research done by multiple insurance companies.

 Utah Valley University also conducted a study showing that a large number of slip and fall accidents, including those that resulted in life-altering injuries, involved the victim’s knees, feet, ankles, wrists, shoulders, elbows, or head.
 Sadly, bruises, fractures, and even more serious life-threatening injuries can be the result.

 Victims who suffer an injury because of a slip and fall on a condo’s stairway may be able to receive damages for medical costs, lost wages, pain and suffering, and other impacts they experienced as a result of the injury.
 But, to do so, they must prove that the condominium was negligent and, therefore, is responsible for the injury.

 When you move into a condominium, you expect the association or HOA to care for the property and uphold its commitment to maintaining the quality of the building.
 The association’s commitment to you and all of its residents and guests includes a responsibility for the safety of everyone invited to step onto the property.

 This is referred to as the condo association’s ‘duty of care.’
 According to Florida’s Premises Liability Law, the association has a duty of care to maintain a safe environment and act reasonably to protect its residents and guests.
 If the association fails to meet its duty of care – if it is negligent – it can be held liable for the damage its negligence caused, including any damages you incurred as a result of the injury.